stencila/dev-config/packages/dev-config/README.md

 This package requires running a command to finish the installation.
 The command **will modify your project**:

-- by adding configuration properties to `package.json` (e.g. a `prettier` property that points to the Prettier configuration in this project)'
+- by adding or changing configuration properties to `package.json` (e.g. a `prettier` property that points to the Prettier configuration in this project)'
 - by adding _missing_ config files like `.editorconfig`

 To install run the following commands: